Songtech-0912/songtech-0912.github.io/content/electromagnetism/index.md

 - Ammeters are designed to measure **current**, are connected in **series** with the circuit, and have minimal resistance.
 Therefore, by Ohm's law, the *current* across an ammeter is **equal** to the current in the circuit, and the *voltage* across an (ideal) ammeter is **zero**.
 - Voltmeters are designed to measure **voltage** (potential difference), are connected in **parallel** with the circuit, and have a high (or at least nonzero) resistance.
 This means that (ideally) they draw as little current as possible, since parallel circuits divide current across branches but have the same potential difference, so since $I = \dfrac{\Delta V}{R}$, a high resistance means that they draw very little current and don't affect the circuit (much).
 They internally consist of a joined resistor and ammeter, and therefore, by $\Delta V = I R$ where $I$ is found by the interior ammeter and $R$ is the resistance of the interior resistor, they can calculate and display the voltage.

-## The Maxwell equations, explained
+## The Maxwell equations, summarized

 Recall that electromagnetism is a **classical field theory**, where knowing the fields is sufficient to uniquely determine the motion of every charge within the fields (which is also every charge creating the field).
 The equations that govern how electromagnetic fields (the electric field $\mathbf{E}$ and the magnetic field $\mathbf{B}$) are the **Maxwell equations**, and here is a brief description of each: